Energy Dissipation Preserving Physics Informed Neural Network for Allen-Cahn Equations: Numerical experiments

 Different from the previous examples, the learning process of the initial condition is not straightforward due to its inherent randomness.
 As a remedy, we use a continuous analogue of the initial random vector.
 For a complex periodic smooth random function on the domain $[-L/2, L/2]^2$ with $L>0$, its continuous analogue is characterized by a finite Fourier series with independent normally distributed random coefficients

 where $m = \lfloor L/\gamma \rfloor$ with a wavelength parameter $\gamma>0$ and $m_k = \sqrt{m^2 - k^2}$.
 The coefficient parameters, $c_{jk}$, are the element of a $(2m + 1) \times (2m_k + 1)$ matrix that includes independent sample from a normal distribution.
 We construct the corresponding smooth initial condition by using \texttt{randnfun2} built-in function in the Chebfun package \cite{TADriscoll_NHale_LNTrefethen_2014}, regarded as a continuous analogue of the MATLAB command \texttt{randn}.
 We refer to \cite{SFilip_AJaveed_LNTrefethen_2019} for a more detailed discussion.
-The wavelength parameter $\gamma$ is chosen as $\gamma=1$ in our simulations.
+In the simulations, the wavelength parameter $\gamma$ is taken as $\gamma=1$.
 It is not presented here but different values of $\gamma$ yields similar behaviours.

 Table~\ref{tab:prm_ex2D_logorithmic_random} displays the parameters used in the training of the network.
-The coarsening phenomena are clearly illustrated through the phase evolution depicted in Figure~\ref{fig:2D_log_rand_soln}.
-In Figure~\ref{fig:2D_log_rand_energy}, the decay of energy function is displayed.
+From Figure~\ref{fig:2D_log_rand_soln}, it is seen that the our approach yields a coarsening phenomenon during the phase evolution as expected; see also \cite{JShen_TTang_JYang_2016}.
+In addition, the predicted solutions $\widehat{u}(x,t)$ is bounded in the interval $[-s,s]$ for all the time, where $1>s>0$ is the constant satisfying $f(s)=0$.
+It implies that the discrete maximum principle are indeed well satisfied.
+Further, the decay of energy function is displayed in Figure~\ref{fig:2D_log_rand_energy}.

-\subsubsection{2D Allen--Cahn with logarithmic potential and degenerate mobility}
+\subsection{2D Allen--Cahn with logarithmic potential and degenerate mobility}

 Now we examine a two-dimensional Allen-Cahn equation characterized by the logarithmic potential \eqref{Flory_Huggins_Energy}, random initial condition, and degenerate mobility function within the domain $\Omega= [0, 2\pi]^2$.
-The functions and parameters of the underlying problem, taken from \cite{BKarasozen_MUzunca_ASFilibelioglu_Hyucel_2018}, are
+The functions and parameters of the underlying problem, taken from \cite{BKarasozen_MUzunca_ASFilibelioglu_Hyucel_2018,JShen_TTang_JYang_2016}, are

 with the random initial condition